Uberi/Parallelist/README.md

     #Include <Parallelist.ahk>

     LineCounter =                             ;set up a line counter program (
+    WorkerInitialize()                        ;initialization callback
+    {
+     Return, 0
+    }

+    WorkerProcess()                           ;task callback
+    {
      FileName := Parallelist.Data             ;retrieve the file name LineCount := 0
      Loop, Read, %FileName%                   ;loop through each line of the file {
       If A_LoopReadLine Is Not Space          ;if the line is not blank or purely whitespace LineCount ++                           ;increment the line count
      }
-    Parallelist.Output := LineCount          ;set the output to the file's line count )
+     Parallelist.Output := LineCount          ;set the output to the file's line count Return, 0
+    }

+    WorkerUninitialize()                      ;uninitialization callback
+    {
+     Return, 0
+    }
+    )

     Job := ParallelistOpenJob(LineCounter)   ;open a line counter job